 Why We Keep Ourselves in Debt and How to Change our Approach

-I read a nice blog post by Frugal Farmer about 3 mindsets she and her husband had to put them into debt and kept them there.
+I read a nice blog post by Frugal Farmer about 3 mindsets that had put her and her husband into debt and kept them there.
 Yes, her husband’s layoff was the catalyst for their accumulation of credit card debt, but I appreciated her honesty in sharing the three “Broke Beliefs” that kept them there:

 - “There’s Nothing We Can Do About It.”